 The Trade-off (Cons)

-- Scratching: The surface finish can scratch, and dents are difficult to fix.
+- Scratching: The finish can scratch and dent.

 Summary Comparison Table